Kay Sekimachi: Personal life

 Sekimachi lives in Berkeley, California.
-In 1972, Sekimachi was married woodturner Bob Stocksdale.
+In 1972, Sekimachi was married to woodturner Bob Stocksdale.

 Artworks

 Skeletal Leaf Bowl Sculptures

 In 2015, Kay Sekimachi, along with her husband Bob Stocksdale showcased many of their artworks at the Bellevue Arts Museum in an exhibition called In The Realm of Nature.
 In this exhibition, Sekimachi shared one of her recent artworks at the time, skeletal leaf bowl sculptures.
 Before Sekimachi incorporated skeleton leaves into her sculptures, she began making paper bowls to expand her sculpting technique without using a loom.
 In the process of making paper bowls, Sekimachi would use Stocksdale’s bowls to shape her paper sculptures and wrap them in threads.
 Afterwards, she began doing workshops on paper bowls and shared in a 2001 interview for Archives of American Art, Smithsonian Institution that she would incorporate various materials in her paper bowls such as leaves and beakers.
 Eventually, Brooker Morey saw Sekimachi’s leaf bowls at the Palo Alto Cultural Center, shared how he made skeleton leaves, and offered her a set of leaves to incorporate in her leaf bowl sculptures.